Not sure what to do in the Yucatan Peninsula? Worry not.

 Being one of the most prestigious archaeological sites in Mexico, Chichen Itza is the perfect place to learn about the Mayans ‘ sophisticated history.
 Marvel at some of their structures from thousands of years ago and understand how magnificent their civilization was.

 For your safety and the preservation of the pyramid, climbing the temple in Chichen Itza is not allowed.
 Nonetheless, visiting Chichen Itza is one of the best things to do in the Yucatan Peninsula.

 We highly recommend a guided tour for Chichen Itza because those structures just look like big piles of rocks without one!

 Representative of the region’s dominant architectural style, Uxmal is a UNESCO World Heritage Site.
 It is said to be the most important Maya ruins for its stunning architecture, historical significance, and majestic layout.

 For a memorable experience, I recommend you join a Uxmal guided tour to get the most out of your trip.
 Uxmal is unlike most other sites you’ve visited, there’s a ton of history here, and without a guided tour you’ll miss most of it.

 Unlike Chichen Itza, you can climb the temple in Uxmal, but make sure you wear comfortable clothes.
-In case you’re considering staying the night and exploring other nearby archaeological sites, there are several hotels in the vicinity where you can stay.
+If you’re considering staying the night and exploring other nearby archaeological sites, there are several hotels where you can stay.